FAQ

 General NASA internships may occur at any NASA center.
 Read each listing carefully for details.

-Internships will appear in the NASA NIFS internship database.
+Internships will appear in the NASA internship database.
 They will be titled or otherwise denoted as “Blue Skies Finalists Only.”
 These will be internships for which winning team members may apply, and will receive specific instructions for doing so.
-We will work with the winners post-Forum to determine strengths and interests and link winning team members with opportunities at the NASA Centers to create a good internship match.
+We will work with the winners post-Forum to determine strengths and interests and link winning team members with opportunities at the NASA Centers to create a good internship match. **Pathways internships are excluded.

 A team member who has a GPA lower than 3.0 may participate in the Blue Skies Competition.
 There is no GPA requirement for the competition itself.
 The 3.0 GPA requirement is for NASA internships only: An applicant must have a 3.0 or higher to be eligible – there are no exceptions to this rule for NASA internships.